noawe-boi/NoahsObsidianSync/Physics 11.3 Reflection of light.md

 ---
 ![[mr ace mirror diagram]]
 ### Virtual Images
-When an image forms behind a mirror, it
+When an image forms behind a mirror, it is classified as a virtual image.
+Some optical systems form a real image.
+A real image is when light rays

 ### Curved mirrors